When did you get involved with CEDR?

 What are your activities and what do they involve?

-My main role with CEDR is the Personal Resiliency Coordinator.
-I run a channel within Slack that’s dedicated to psychological learning and self care resources, provide self care education calls for our volunteers once a week, and provide Critical Incident Stress Management calls during activations as necessary.
+I’m the VP of Volunteer Engagement here at CEDR.
+I handle finding new volunteers, coordinating with the training team, and keeping everyone engaged.
+I also currently hold the role of Personal Resiliency Coordinator.
+I run a channel within Slack that’s dedicated to psychological learning and self-care resources, provide self-care education calls for our volunteers, and provide Critical Incident Stress Management calls during activations as necessary.
 I’m also available during activations for one on one chats and calls as needed to help our volunteers process the information that they’re seeing online.

 I also assist with fundraising, web design, social media, content writing, and moderating the Slack channels during activations.